 - Going long on Bitcoin Futures

-  Let’s analyse them one by one.
 We will be fair with crypto exchanges and give them a run for their money.
-And to be fair, the alternatives are not perfect either.
+To be fair, the alternatives are not perfect either.
 What should you do?
-As a step one, understand the differences.
-Here we go.
+As a first step, understand the differences.

 How to Invest in Bitcoins on Bitcoin Exchanges

 This is how most people invest in Bitcoins.
 As you probably know, Bitcoin is a digital currency, transacted through a distributed ledger.
 You can store and transact Bitcoins with a Bitcoin wallet.
 This is the revolution everybody is talking about, the blockchain magic (see further resources on blockchain here).
 The thing is, if you do not have Bitcoins yet, you can do nothing on the blockchain.
 You will need to buy Bitcoin first.
 And this is where Bitcoin exchanges come into the picture: they let you change your money to cryptos.
 This change does not happen “on the blockchain”.
 This is merely an exchange service provided by the crypto exchanges.

 Bitcoin exchanges are the best to try out crypto and play around